Hurricane Connie: Meteorological history

 A tropical wave developed into a tropical depression to the west of the Cape Verde islands on August 3, 1955, based on reports from two nearby ships.
 The depression moved quickly west-northwestward and intensified into Tropical Storm Connie.
 A Hurricane Hunters flight on August 4 reported a developing eye feature.
 Observations from the flight, as well as a nearby ship, suggested that Connie attained hurricane status on August 4.
 The hurricane continued to intensify as it approached the northern Lesser Antilles, passing about 105 mi north of the island group on August 6.
 Later that day, the storm strengthened to major hurricane status, or a Category 3 on the Saffir-Simpson scale.

+After passing the Lesser Antilles, Connie turned more to the northwest as it rounded a large ridge.
+A Hurricane Hunters flight on August 7 observed an eye shaped like an inverted cone – larger at flight-level, and a diameter of 9 mi at the surface.
+The plane also observed a minimum barometric pressure of 944 mbar (27.88 inHg), the lowest in association with the hurricane.
+Based on the observations, the Hurricane Research Division estimated maximum sustained winds of 140 mph, making Connie a Category 4 hurricane.